How can I help my child think critically about the social media influencers they follow?

 Expert Website

-Recent documentaries like Netflix’s FYRE: The Greatest Party That Never Happened have joined a host of voices concerned with the authenticity of the recommendations of social media influencers.
-While there is industry regulation it is widely ignored, especially stateside, and very hard to enforce.
-To add fuel the fire of parents’ concerns, recent deep-fake phenomena like AI influencer Lil Miquela, and revelations that influencers themselves often fake their product endorsements so as to attract product endorsement, raise issues yet again about our ability to separate fake from authentic opinions online.
+Documentaries like Netflix’s FYRE: The Greatest Party That Never Happened have joined a host of voices concerned with the authenticity of the recommendations of social media influencers.
+While there is industry regulation, it is widely ignored and very hard to enforce.

 Alan Mackenzie